I imagine that the very first prayer was “thank you.”

 - Here’s my favorite book for Thanksgiving, The Greatest Table by Michael Rosen, newly reissued with illustrations by Becca Stadtlander.

 - Kids can make these adorable thank-you cards over the long weekend, just in time for the gift-giving season.

-- Now you can preorder this lovely book, Common Prayer for Children and Families by Jenifer Gamber and Timothy Seamans, which includes table graces and prayers for expressing gratitude throughout the day and year.
+- This lovely book, Common Prayer for Children and Families by Jenifer Gamber and Timothy Seamans, includes table graces and prayers for expressing gratitude throughout the day and year.